 Transportation in Moraine View State Recreation Area

 Moraine View Recreation Area is located in East Central Illinois, in the city of LeRoy.
-The Bloomington Moraine, which this park is known for, spans all the way from Elgin to the Illinois River at Peoria east to Saybrook.
-The recreation area is located right in the center of it, just a few minutes east of Bloomington/Normal off I-74.
-Once you get off of I-74, you should be able to find Moraine View Park Road, which will lead you to the entrance.
+The Bloomington Moraine, which this park is known for, spans from Elgin to the Illinois River at Peoria east to Saybrook.
+The recreation area is located right in the center, just a few minutes east of Bloomington and Normal off I-74.
+The road into the park is well maintained, and you should have no issues navigating it if your RV is 35 feet or under.

-Once inside the park, you should have no problem navigating in your car, RV, or any other vehicle.
-You can also pick up a map at the main office.
-You will find that there is plenty of parking available as well.
+Once inside the park, you should have no problem navigating in your car, a smaller RV or trailer, or any other vehicle.
+You will find that there is plenty of parking available.
 Parking lots are scattered all throughout the park, including near the trailheads and the picnic areas.

 Campgrounds and parking in Moraine View State Recreation Area